Sample-Efficient L0-L2 Constrained Structure Learning of Sparse Ising Models: Statistical analysis

 \subsection{Preliminary results}

 Our technical proof relies on supremum analysis of sub-Gaussian random variables.
-First, we recall here the definition of a sub-Gaussian random variable~\citep{lecture-notes}: \begin{defn} A random variable $Z$ is said to be sub-Gaussian with variance $\sigma^2>0$ if $\mathbb{E}(Z) = 0$ and $\mathbb{P}\left( |Z| > t \right) \le 2 \exp \left( - \frac{t^2}{2\sigma^2} \right), \ \forall t>0$. \end{defn} This variable will be noted $Z \sim \subg(\sigma^2)$.
-Let us additionally introduce an additional lemma which controls the supremum of sub-Gaussian random variables (which do not have to be independent).
-The lemma is an extension for sub-Gaussian random variables of Proposition E.1 \citep{bellec2018slope}.
+First, we recall here the definition of a sub-Gaussian random variable~\citep{lecture-notes}: \begin{defn} A random variable $Z$ is said to be sub-Gaussian with variance $\sigma^2>0$ if $\mathbb{E}(Z) = 0$ and $\mathbb{E}( \exp(t Z)) \le \exp \left( \frac{\sigma^2 t^2}{2} \right), \ \forall t>0$. \end{defn} This variable will be noted $Z \sim \subg(\sigma^2)$.
+Let us additionally introduce an additional lemma which controls the supremum of sub-Gaussian random variables.
+The lemma is an extension for sub-Gaussian random variables of Proposition E.1, \cite{bellec2018slope}.

-\begin{lemma} (Lemma 4, \citep{dedieu2019sparse}) Let $g_1,\ldots g_r$ be sub-Gaussian random variables with variance $\sigma^2$.
+\begin{lemma} (Lemma 5, \cite{dedieu2019error}) Let $g_1,\ldots g_r$ be sub-Gaussian random variables with variance $\sigma^2$.
 We denote by $(g_{(1)}, \ldots, g_{(r)})$ a non-increasing rearrangement of $(|g_1|, \ldots, |g_r|)$ and define the coefficients $\lambda_j^{(r)} = \sqrt{ \log(2r/j) }, \ j=1,\ldots\,r$.
 For $\delta \in \left(0, \frac{1}{2} \right)$, it holds with probability at least $1-\delta$: